Songs About Jane: Background

+Composition

+Musically, the album has been described as pop rock, funk rock, alternative rock, and blue-eyed soul.

 Release and reception

 The album has been released with the Copy Control protection system in some regions.
 After the release of the album in mid-2002, the band toured with Michelle Branch and Nikka Costa.
 They also toured with Matchbox Twenty and Sugar Ray during some of their shows in 2003.
 In March 2004, the album had reached the top 20 of the Billboard 200, and had reached the top 10 by the end of the year.
 Songs About Jane also eventually topped the UK and Australian album charts.
 Songs About Jane was the seventh best-selling album of 2004 in the U.S., with about 2.7 million copies sold.
 In Australia, the album did not chart on the End of Year Charts until 2004, where it reached No. 6.
 After constant touring, three years after the release of Songs About Jane, it received a Grammy for Best New Artist.
 The album reached 5.1 million sales in the United States in August 2015.

-The album was generally well received by music critics.
+The album received acclaim from music critics.
 Christian Hoard of Rolling Stone praised the album for its "vaguely funky white-soul stylings, tunefulness and vocals" and mentioned "Must Get Out" and "This Love" as the album's standout tracks.
 AllMusic's MacKenzie Wilson called the album an "impressive rebirth" from Kara's Flowers' "indie outfit", stating: "Songs About Jane is love-drunk on what makes Maroon 5 tick as a band ... they've got grit and a sexy strut, personally and musically."
 Caroline Sullivan of The Guardian commented that the album "isn't as useless as one would hope ...
 Songs About Jane is pitched at the Busted market, for which their guitar-mashing and surging harmonies eminently qualify them."
 In The Village Voice, Mikael Wood wrote that while Adam Levine's "sexual politics occasionally lapse into casual senior-year cruelty", he "more often than not complicates the situation encouragingly."
 PopMatters's Jason Thompson, however, panned the album, criticizing Levine's likeness to Jay Kay of Jamiroquai.
 Calling the album "limp at best", he further added: "There's simply nothing here to get excited about.
 And what about that soul that these guys are boasting about, anyway?".